Itvisors/mendix-ReactDnD/README.md

 | isRightClickEvent      | Boolean  | whether the click event is a right click                                                    |

 ### On drop action, without position

+The parent child basic demo uses this type, you only need to know which object was dragged, where it came from and where was dropped on.

 | Variable               | Type     | Description                                                                                 |
 |------------------------|----------|---------------------------------------------------------------------------------------------|